 Nothing strange, therefore, that we proceed to the "normalization" of the Armed Forces, denying their specificity and humiliating them with trade union associations that, even before existing, are already exercising in the unscrupulous exercise of the breath on the fire of insubordination, by characters who they have nothing to do with the military world.

-Logically, even if unfortunately for us, however, the world continues to roll in its usual direction, insensitive to our obedient and our fixations and will give us the alarm sooner or later, presenting us the bill.
+Logically, even if unfortunately for us, however, the world continues to roll in its usual direction, insensitive to our obedient and our obsessions and sooner or later it will wake us up, presenting us the bill.
 We hope to find ourselves still able, when this is done, to fish out a few coins left in the bottom of our empty pouches, before reducing ourselves to washing the dishes.

 Photo: author / Italian Army / ministry of defense